Succinipatopsis: Original classification

 When first described by Poinar, Succinipatopsis was classified using a now-outdated definition of Onychophora that included various Paleozoic lobopodians.
 This classification is now obsolete, as modern phylogenies label this grouping "total-group Onychophora" which lacks many of the traditional members or do not recover it at all.

 In its original description, Succinipatopsis was placed in a variety of newly created taxa.
 The first of these was a class named Udeonychophora that contained terrestrial onychophorans with a ventral (bottom-facing) mouth.
-The class was divided into two new orders, Euonychophora and Ontonychophora.
-Succinipatopsis was placed in Ontonychophora, a group defined by their simple lobopods (no annulations of dermal papillae), variability in having claws, and the lack of a specialized terminal foot.
+The class was divided into two orders, Euonychophora and Ontonychophora.
+Succinipatopsis was placed in the newly-defined Ontonychophora, a group defined by their simple lobopods (no annulations of dermal papillae), variability in having claws, and the lack of a specialized terminal foot.
 Ontonychophora also included Helenodora (put in the new family Helenodoridae) and the co-described Tertiapatus.
 Ontonychophora was further subdivided into the superfamily Tertiapatoidea, defined by a lack of claws and spinous cushions.
 This clade included Succinipatopsis and Tertiapatus, both placed in their own monotypic families (Succinipatopsidae and Tertiapatidae).

 Later critiques

 Grimaldi et al. (2002)

 Soon after its original description, Succinipatopsiss anatomy and classification came into question.
 In a 2002 paper, Grimaldi et al. contended the animal's placement in a new family and order, and stated that the vast majority of Baltic amber fossils came from modern families, and despite being older, a fossil it described (Cretoperipatus) belonged to the modern family Peripatidae.
-Because of this, they argued that Succinipatopsis belonging to an extinct clade was highly improbable, especially since it existed so recently.
+Because of this, they argued that Succinipatopsis belonging to an extinct clade was highly improbable, especially since it existed so recently.'

 The paper also claimed that Succinipatopsiss lack of feet or claws was probably an artifact of preservation.
 Onychophorans are known to retract their feet, and most specimens preserved in ethanol have their feet retracted with only the claws protruding.
 Based on these points, the paper synonymized Udeonychophora and Ontonychophora with Euonychophora, lumping Succinipatopsis, Tertiapatus, and Helenodora with the extant onychophorans.'

 Garwood et al. (2016)

-Disputes about Succinipatopsis 's classification reemerged more than a decade later in 2016.
+Disputes about Succinipatopsis's classification reemerged more than a decade later in 2016.
 In a study by Garwood et al. describing Antennipatus, the authors questioned if Succinipatopsis was an onychophoran in the first place.
 To justify this, the paper cited how the animal had fine projections on its skin which differed from the onychophoran cuticle and lacked any traits specific to the group.